patelrishi/dz-forms/README.md

 ### Env Variables

-Create a .env file in then root directory and add the following
+Create a .env file in the root directory and add the following

 ```
 REACT_APP_BASE_URL = https://main-api-dz-forms-staging.herokuapp.com/api/v1